nakatatsu/s3-mcp/README.md

         "-e",
         "AWS_SECRET_ACCESS_KEY=your_access_key",
         "-e",
-        "AWS_ACCESS_KEY_ID=hvs.your_access_key-vault-token",
+        "AWS_ACCESS_KEY_ID=your_access_key",
         "-e",
         "AWS_REGION=your_region",
-        "ashgw/vault-mcp:latest"
+        "ashgw/s3-mcp:latest"
       ]
     }
   }
 }
 ```

-> If you prefer pinning to a specific docker image build (e.g. 20250413-165732), use that tag instead of latest.
+> If you prefer pinning to a specific Docker image build (e.g., 20250413-165732), use that tag instead of `latest`.
 Browse available versions on [Docker Hub](https://hub.docker.com/r/ashgw/s3-mcp/tags).

 Once added, you can use prompts like:

-> "Read the secret at path `apps/myapp/config` from Vault"
+> "Read the secret at path `apps/myapp/config` from Vault."

 Cursor will route that request through the MCP server automatically.